daveselinger/greenbase/DEV_README.txt

 You'll see the github root referenced in the 3rd line "WP_CONTENT_DIR . '/greenbase/'".
 This location is critical for making things work

+For the visual snapshot:
+1. Add the AJAX root directory to the config file.
+Use this config parameter in the snapshot.
+2. Update the Organization.php to work.
+3. Call brad to get most recent snapshot.